-It seems like I’ve been planning this race forever (since March) and now it’s come and gone.
+It seems like I’ve been planning this race-cation forever (since November) and now it’s come and gone.

-I signed up for this race for several reasons:
+I signed up for my 30th Half Marathon in Florida for several reasons:

 - I love race-cations.

 - I had enough FF miles for a free flight.

 - I have many many friends who winter in Florida (as well as my sister-in-law who moved to Florida) who have offered me places to stay.